Appsilon/TicTacJoe/README.md

 # TicTacJoe
 This repo holds a demo app with TicTacJoe - a reinforcement learning example for the game of Tic Tac Toe.

+Interestingly, the reinforcement learning back-end is implemented in pure R - with no libraries used.

+The app is deployed to the [internal connect server](https://internal.appsilon.ai/content/217/).

-The first version of the code for the game (with some very basic UI), was developed at Itility, by Donald van den Hoogenband and Jędrzej Świeżewski.
+The first version of the code for the game (with some very basic UI - can be found in the x11_version folder), was developed at Itility, by Donald van den Hoogenband and Jędrzej Świeżewski.

 # TODO
+- Polish the graphs not to be grayed out when updating during training
+- Optimize code to speed up training
+- Rearrange UI nicely

 - **DONE** "End game" button should close modal with game
 - **DONE** Let user choose who starts (now it is random)
 - **DONE** Fix UpdateButton so that it uses the update_action_button as well